Let’s face it, running a marathon is hard, no matter how pretty the scenery is.

 At the bottom of Queen St last night’s party goers mingle with supporters lining the streets.
 The last time I was in Auckland I was one of them, rolling out of bars pre-dawn tottering on heels, reeking of smoke and alcohol.
 How things change.

-Passing the Sofitel again, there is less inclination this time to quit and retire ungracefully to my bed as I surge with the exhiliration of success.
+Passing the Sofitel again, there is less inclination this time to quit and retire ungracefully to my bed as I surge with the exhilaration of success.
 With the harbour bridge a distant memory and the finish line in sight I’m more inclined to call into Sabrage Bar for a celebratory champagne.
 Which is exactly what I do later as part of my unconventional recovery strategy.
 But not before I check into SoSpa for gentle ministrations from talented masseuse Rona and her soothing hot greenstones.

-Completing a 42.2 km marathon is as much to do with what’s going on in your head as your legs.
+Completing and running a 42.2 km marathon is as much to do with what’s going on in your head as your legs.
 Running non-stop for more than four hours provides ample thinking time.
 Wise multi-marathoners often say that a marathon doesn’t start until the 32km mark.
 Sure the last ten km’s require strong legs and a fit body but an even stronger determination is required to clutch that coveted finisher’s medal.